-me: Social Security #: OAG Case #; · l rec supp quest the Child Support Divisio port order.
-I understand the fo on of the Office of the Attorney Gen llowing: eral to conduct a review of my child \$ The attorneys of the Office of with child support services of the Attorney General represent the State of Texas.
-They will provide me \$ with child support services, but do not represent me or any other individual.
-A review addresses only child support and medical support.
-The non-custodial parent may be required to provide medical insurance for the child(ren). Ş A review of a child support order will determine if the order complies with the Texas child support \$ \$ A review of a child support guidelines. t order will determine if the order co omplies with the Texas child suppor \$ \$ \$ guidelines. t order will determine if the order cobe withdrawn by the requestor. omplies with the Texas child suppor \$ \$ guidelines. be withdrawn by the requestor. omplies with the Texas child suppor
+Name: Social Security #: OAG Case #;

+1 request the Child Support Division of the Office of the Attorney General to conduct a review of my child support order.
+1 understand the following:

+- S The attorneys of the Office of the Attorney General represent the State of Texas.
+They will provide me with child support services, but do not represent me or any other individual. - S A review addresses only child support and medical support. - \$ The non-custodial parent may be required to provide medical insurance for the child(ren). - A review of a child support order will determine if the order complies with the Texas child support guidelines. - \$ A request for a review may be withdrawn by the requestor.